 Please visit www.tfl.gov.uk for weekly updates before the event and real-time travel information on Race Day.

 MBNA Thames Clippers

-This year there is a slight adjustment to the route between miles 18 and 19 due to building work at Canary Wharf.
-The very popular viewing spot at Heron Quay roundabout (close to the site of the former City Pride pub) at miles 15 and 18 will NOT be available this year.
+The large scale building project at Canary Wharf continues and therefore the popular viewing spot at Heron Quay roundabout (close to the former City Pride pub) at mile 15 will NOT be available.
 Access will be restricted and spectators should make alternative arrangements.

 While the route through for runners is protected, the ongoing works will be fenced and inaccessible and it will not be possible to see runners at this location.
 All spectators should follow the directions of our event marshals who will advise and direct people to alternative viewing spots.

 Spectating around the 18 mile point on Marsh Wall, the section of the route between the Isle of Dogs and Canary Wharf, is made difficult this year by two separate building works which have closed sections of the footway.
 Our advice is not to alight at South Quay DLR station to prevent having to cross the route at street level.
 Use transport services to take you to other parts of the route which are more accessible for viewing.

 Canary Wharf & The Isle of Dogs (DLR)

 Miles 14 to 21 on the London Marathon route are well served by a number of DLR stations.
 The DLR connects with London Underground at Canary Wharf (Jubilee line), Bank (District & Circle lines – connect at Monument station) and Tower Gateway (walk to Tower Hill – District & Circle lines.)
 So, when you want to head back towards the finish you can use these interchanges.

 Meeting up after the race